puppetlabs-toy-chest/puppet-quest-guide/quests/variables_and_parameters.md

 <div class = "lvm-task-number"><p>Task 3:</p></div>

-Once you've validated your manifest with the `puppet parser` tool, create a test for your manifest with an `include` statement for the web class you created (you covered testing in the "Modules" quest).
+Once you've validated your manifest with the `puppet parser` tool, you still need to create a test for your manifest with an `include` statement for the web class you created (you covered testing in the "Modules" quest).

+Create a `web/examples/init.pp` manifest and insert `include web`.
+Save and exit the file.

 <div class = "lvm-task-number"><p>Task 4:</p></div>

-Create a `web/examples/init.pp` manifest and insert `include web`.
-Save and exit the file, then apply it, using the `--noop` flag (`puppet apply --noop web/examples/init.pp`).
-If your dry run looks good, run `puppet apply` again without the flag:
+Apply the newly created test using the `--noop` flag (`puppet apply --noop web/examples/init.pp`):

     puppet apply --noop web/examples/init.pp

+If your dry run looks good, run `puppet apply` again without the flag.

 Take a look at `<VM'S IP>/hello.html` and `<VM'S IP>/bonjour.html` to see your new pages.